 When a program appeals an adverse action by the Board, it must submit a fee with its written appeal.
-The fee is intended to cover the costs of the appeal process.

 REIMBURSEMENT OF ON-SITE EVALUATORS

 Each on-site evaluator must submit a reimbursement form, with receipts, to the CCNE office for travel and other expenses incurred in connection with the on-site evaluation.
 CCNE will reimburse each evaluator directly.
 The Commission requests that evaluators send their requests for reimbursement to CCNE no later than 3 weeks after the on-site evaluation.